rameshsrinivasanuci/hnlpy/README.md

 # hnlpyjenny
-Forked from code for neuroscience data analysis (mainly EEG) developed at the Human Neuroscience Lab at UC Irvine This Repo also consists of some code that haven't been shared with the lab yet.
+Forked from code for neuroscience data analysis (mainly EEG) developed at the Human Neuroscience Lab at UC Irvine The following codes in this repo haven't been shared with the hnlpy repo.
+- Ostwald-Data
+- Gherman-Philiastides